alexivan04/League-of-Warriors/README.md

 # League of Warriors
+## Ivan Alexandru-Marian - 322CC
 ## Description
-League of Warriors is an action-packed multiplayer game where players can choose their warriors, engage in battles, and compete to become the ultimate champion.
+League of Warriors is an action-packed game where players can choose their warriors, engage in battles, and compete to become the ultimate champion.
 The game features different character classes such as Mage, Rogue, and Warrior, each with unique abilities and attributes.

 ## Features